ogechukwu1/Web-Solution-With-Wordpress/README.md

 3. Connect to your linux server and check what block devices are attached using this command: `$ lsblk`

-Notice names of your newly created devices.
+Take notes of the names of your newly created devices.
 All devices in linux resides in /dev/directory.
 Inspect it with `$ ls /dev/` and make sure you see all 3 newly created block devices there - their names will likely be `xvdf` , `xvdg` , `xvdh` .

 Results: